hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/README.md

 ### Step 1: Preparing the Packer Image

-We are going to use Builders (azure-arm) and Provisioners which we make our configurations/installations under by referencing our PS scripts.
+In this step, we utilize Packer's Builders (azure-arm) and Provisioners to configure and install software components using PowerShell scripts.

 ![Screenshot 2023-12-21 at 1 22 01 PM](https://github.com/hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/assets/113396342/a200960a-4b60-4abe-9f5e-23bfe4a9154f)